jLaszczewski/MyReactReduxStarter/README.md

    - webpack.config.js
    - .babelrc

-   And another one in new folder "src":
+   And another one in new folder _src_:
    - index.js
 3. In index.html type basic html tags:
    ```